 For this Project, individuals (from Lavongai, Papua New Guinea) with varying experience in shellcraft were commissioned to produce a product (called mis) that consists of a strand of shell beads.
-You will be part of a research team examining these strands to evaluate intra- and inter-individual variability in shellcraft production.
+The SRS student, Inali Lutschini, was part of a research team examining these strands to evaluate intra- and inter-individual variability in shellcraft production.

 Primary supervisor: Prof. Paul Southgate

 Prof. Southgate leads the Tropical Aquaculture research team at USC.
 Paul’s research focuses on development of sustainable tropical aquaculture industries within the Asia-Pacific region, with emphasis on marine invertebrates (including pearl oysters and other molluscs).
 Paul has co-edited and co-authored the best-selling undergraduate textbook for Aquaculture (Lucas & Southgate, ‘Aquaculture: Farming Aquatic Animals and Plants’) and the first monograph on the biology and culture of pearl oysters (Southgate & Lucas, ‘The Pearl Oyster’).